hessu/aprsc/doc/README.md

 aprsc is open source, licensed under the BSD license.
 It has about 11000 lines of relatively clean C code, built using the usual ./configure && make && make install method.
-The embedded HTTP status server is built using the libevent2 library, no other extra libraries are needed.
+The embedded HTTP status server is powered by the libevent2 library, no other extra libraries are needed.

 Linux and OS X are the main development environments and will receive